atcupps/silk/README.md

-## Cartographer
+## Silk

 ### By Andrew Cupps, Cara Murphy, Robert Xu, and Alan Liu

 #### Designed for Bitcamp 2025

-Cartographer is a simple and intuitive web extension that helps you discover if products are cheaper in other countries — and lets you request those items from people traveling there.
+Silk is a simple and intuitive web extension that helps you discover if products are cheaper in other countries — and lets you request those items from people traveling there.

 We believe in helping people save money by connecting them with travelers willing to help.
-Whether you're buying skincare from Korea, tech from Japan, or fashion from Europe, Cartographer helps keep money in your wallet.
+Silk works entirely in the background of your online shopping, allowing you to keep more money in your wallet.

 When a user is detected to be on a shopping website, Gemini is used to search for if the product is cheaper in other countries, and a popup is given to inform the user of this cheaper price.
 If a cheaper version is wanted, a request can be filed for travelers to bring back.